Armandelij/IOS-Guide/Swift-UI/Layout & Interfaces/Dynamic View Layout/Lazy V  & H Stacks.md

 lazy V and H Stacks only load the content that is present on the screen, this is more efficient when there is a lot of content to load.

-> Regular V and H stacks load all of the content up front which can troublesome of there is a lot of content to load.
+> Regular V and H stacks load all of the content up front which can be troublesome if there is a lot of content to load.

 ## Example
 ``` swift